TorGuard/openwrt-scripts/README.md

 ### tginstall

 - [default path](usr/bin/tginstall): `/usr/bin/tginstall`

-main helper script for tginit.
-[9 variables can be passed](/usr/bin/tginstall), please check tginstall file for more info.
+- if /etc/config/torguard exists, script will be unattended. main helper script for tginit.
+[9 variables can be passed](/usr/bin/tginstall), please check [tginstall](/usr/bin/tginstall) file for more info.

+#### tginstall vars

 - (1) openwrt interface name, default is wg and will be used if no vars are passed
 - (2) interface number, default is 0.
 Currently, _please make sure that there is no interface of same name before usage_